-LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County rose today for the 32nd consecutive day, increasing 3.1 cents to $3.977, its highest amount since July 31, 2015, one day after a 38-day streak of increases ended when the price was unchanged.
+LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County rose two-tenths of a cent today to $4.076, its highest amount since July 31, 2015, one day after a 38-day streak of increases ended when the price was unchanged.

-The recent sharp increases are the result of a series of refinery issues that have reduced supply, according to Jeffrey Spring, the Automobile Club of Southern California's corporate communications manager.
+The rising prices are the result of a series of refinery issues that have reduced supply, according to Jeffrey Spring, the Automobile Club of Southern California's corporate communications manager.

 Photo: Getty Images